boxofbox/engine-sim-APPLE_ARM/README.md

 This is a real-time internal combustion engine simulation **designed specifically to produce engine audio and simulate engine response characteristics.** It is NOT a scientific tool and cannot be expected to provide accurate figures for the purposes of engineering or engine tuning.

-## How do I install it?

-This is a code repository and might not look like other software that you're used to downloading and installing (if you're not familiar with programming).
-To download a ready-to-use version of the application, navigate to the [releases page](https://github.com/ange-yaghi/engine-sim/releases), find the most recent release (ex. `v0.1.5a`), click "Assets" and download the .zip file with a name that starts with `engine-sim-build`.
-Unzip this file, then run `bin/engine-sim-app.exe`.
-The simulator should then start normally.

 Check out [our Frequently Asked Questions](https://github.com/ange-yaghi/engine-sim/wiki/Frequently-Asked-Questions) if you need more details.

 ## How do I use it?